Karenvn/merian-busco-painter/README.md

 - control font selection and fallback behaviour more cleanly
 - place Merian labels for each chromosome
 - tune figure sizing and spacing for genome note outputs
-- split large karyotypes across columns, with each column scaled to its own longest chromosome
+- split large karyotypes across columns while keeping a consistent Mb scale across panels
 - write PNG and SVG outputs directly from the same code path
 - customise palette choices while keeping the style reproducible.